 Sarah P. Jarboe

-Sarah joined ELPO in 2013 after serving as a law clerk for two years for Chief Justice Minton of the Kentucky Supreme Court.
-“I learned many things during my clerkship.
-Most importantly, I gained a perspective from behind the bench and learned what is more likely to persuade a judge in his or her decision-making,” Sarah says.
+Sarah joined ELPO in 2013 after working as a law clerk for two years for Chief Justice John D. Minton of the Kentucky Supreme Court in his Bowling Green office.